React Router Framework

 // ...

-file in the root of your app:
+First, create a file called instrument.server.mjs in the root of your project to initialize Sentry:

-import * as Sentry from "@sentry/node";
+instrument.server.mjsimport * as Sentry from "@sentry/react-router";

-import { nodeProfilingIntegration } from '@sentry/profiling-node';
+import { nodeProfilingIntegration } from "@sentry/profiling-node";

 Sentry.init({